 As a side note, due to measurement issues the U.S. aggregate for Gross State Product does not exactly match Gross Domestic Product, but the two are very close.
-The chart to the side shows year-on-year growth in real GSP for both the U.S. and the Regions footprint as a whole, instead of the more common but often maddening convention of seasonally adjusted annualized growth.
-Either way, the bottom line is the same - while the current expansion is the third longest (soon to be second longest) expansion on record, it is also the slowest.
-The GSP data show growth for the Regions footprint as a whole has matched growth for the U.S. as a whole.
+The chart to the side shows year-on-year growth in real GSP for both the U.S. and the Regions footprint as a whole, and as seen in the chart growth in the footprint has slightly outpaced growth for the U.S. as a whole over most of the current expansion.
+In Q3 2017, real GSP for the Regions footprint grew by 2.5 percent year-on-year, bettering the 2.2 percent growth for the U.S. as a whole.
+On a year-to-date basis through Q3, real GSP for the footprint was up by 2.1 percent compared to 2.0 percent for the U.S. as a whole.
 Since Q1 2010, when year-on-year growth in real GSP turned positive, average growth for both the U.S. as a whole and the Regions footprint has been 2.0 percent.
-As of Q2 2017, real GSP for both the U.S. as a whole and the Regions footprint stood roughly 12 percent above the pre-recession peak.
+As of Q3 2017, real GSP for both the U.S. as a whole and the Regions footprint stood just over 12.5 percent above the pre-recession peak.

 To our earlier point that inflation has been fairly tame over the course of the current expansion, the chart to the side compares growth in nominal and real GSP for the Regions footprint as a whole.
 While it can be argued that growth in real GSP is more relevant as a gauge of economic growth over time as it measures growth in actual output, or in this case income, there are reasons to focus on growth in nominal GSP.
 We often note that for the U.S. economy as a whole, growth in nominal GDP is a good proxy for growth in topline corporate revenue.
 One can make a similar, though not perfect, argument for growth in nominal GSP.
 Moreover, to the extent one sees growth in GSP as a reasonable standard by which to assess metrics, such as loan growth, which are reported in nominal terms, the nominal GSP data are the proper basis for comparison.
-Either way, though, one cannot escape the conclusion that growth over the current expansion has been well below growth seen in past expansions.
+While nominal growth during the current expansion has been well below growth seen in past expansions, 2018 should see faster growth in both nominal and real GSP.

 As we frequently note with a variety of economic and demographic data series, there are seldom large divergences in growth rates for the Regions footprint as a whole and the U.S., but when one looks at individual states (or metro areas) within the footprint, there are differences, often significant differences.
-The GSP data are no exception to this general rule, as can be seen in the following charts, the first of which shows growth in real GSP over the course of the current expansion and the second of which shows growth in nominal GSP.
+The GSP data are no exception to this general rule, as can be seen in the following charts, the first of which shows year-to-date growth in real GSP through Q3 2017 and the second of which shows growth in real GSP over the course of the current expansion.
+At 2.9 percent, Florida posted the fastest year-to-date growth in real GSP followed by growth of 2.7 percent in Arkansas and Texas and Georgia's 2.6 percent growth.
+Conversely, Iowa saw real GDP increase by just 0.2 percent on a year-to-date basis through Q3, with Louisiana logging growth of 0.5 percent and Missouri seeing growth of 0.7 percent.